- Eat Less

 VIC

-- In Victoria, most bluethroat wrasse is caught using hand line methods with the remainder caught in pots as bycatch in the rock lobster fishery.
-It is a small scale fishery.
+- Bluethroat wrasse in Victoria are mostly caught using hand line methods.
+A small amount are caught in pots as bycatch in the rock lobster fishery.

 Bluethroat wrasse is an affordable white-fleshed fish.
 Its simple, tender flesh is well suited to pan-frying with a little butter.
 It can also be baked or barbecued, fillets will require only a few minutes per side to cook through.

-The stock structure of bluethroat wrasse populations is poorly understood.
-The species has a complex social structure where adult male fish defend a territory including a harem of females with overlapping home ranges.
+The population structure of bluethroat wrasse is poorly understood.
+The species has a complex social structure where adult male fish defend a territory including a group of female mates with overlapping home ranges.
 This likely makes the species vulnerable to localised depletion if fishing effort is concentrated in only a few areas.

 Bluethroat wrasse stocks in Victorian waters are slightly below a healthy level, which is of some concern.
 Despite this, there is evidence that the fishery is on an improving trajectory.